ViceSeveni/Botmail/README.md

 # Botmail
-Send emails quickly from a designated address.
-Useful for sending yourself notes, links, numbers etc.
+Send emails from a designated address using the command terminal.
+Useful for sending yourself notes, links, numbers etc. or quickly relaying information to another person via email.